haoeric/Intro-to-Data-Science-Assignments/README.md

 datasci_course_materials
 ========================

-Public repository for course materials for the Spring 2013 session of Introduction to Data Science, an online coursera course.
+My cloned repository for course materials for the Summer 2014 session of Introduction to Data Science from Coursera

+Updated with my solution for each assignment.

+Assignment1-Twitter Sentiment Analysis in Python